 Figure 5.4.
 Light always travels at the speed of light!

 Relativity contradicts all our intuitions about movement.
-For example, if we sent two rockets from the earth at half the speed of light, one to the sun and one to Pluto (Figure 5.4), relativity requires that light from the sun passes both rockets and the earth at the same speed!
+For example, if two rockets left the earth at half the speed of light, one to the sun and one to Pluto (Figure 5.4), relativity requires light from the sun to pass both rockets at the same speed!
 How can the same photon pass both rockets, one going to the sun and one away from it, at the same speed?
-This makes no sense in classical or indeed any other terms.
+This makes no sense in classical terms.

-In relativity, as in quantum theory, the equations work but again they don’t make any sense.
-How can space that is the measure of movement, itself “move”?
+In relativity, as in quantum theory, the equations work but they don’t make any sense.
+How can space that is the measure of movement, itself move?
 How can time that is the measure of change, itself change?
-It cannot be, yet the evidence we have suggests that it is so.
+It cannot be, yet the evidence is that it is so.

-Relativity says the speed of light is constant because time slows and distance shortens as matter moves faster.
-In a classic thought experiment, Einstein imagined a twin leaving on a rocket who returns after five years of high-speed travel in space to find his twin brother is an old man of eighty!
-This could happen because a muon traveling at 99.5% of the speed of light travels 3000 meters when it should travel only 300 meters in its millionth of a second life, so speed extends its life tenfold.
-Relativity lets in a rocket accelerating at one g get to our nearest galaxy and back in 60 years but a traveler would return to find the earth four million years older (Harrison, 1986, p157).
-The evidence suggests that matter time slows down as matter moves faster but what does this mean?
+That time slows down and distance shortens as matter moves faster, to keep the speed of light constant, has interesting implications.
+In a classic thought experiment, Einstein imagined a twin leaving on a rocket who returns after five years of high-speed space travel to find his twin brother on earth is an old man of eighty!
+This could happen because a muon traveling at 99.5% of the speed of light should travel 300 meters in its millionth of a second life, but actually travels 3,000m, so speed extends its life tenfold.
+Relativity lets in a rocket accelerating at one g get to our nearest galaxy and back in 60 years but it would return to an earth that is four million years older (Harrison, 1986, p157).
+The facts agree that time slows down as matter moves faster, but what does this mean?

-According to Einstein’s equations, time stops at the speed of light so a matter clock on a photon wouldn’t tick at all.
-A photon from the Andromeda galaxy takes 2.5 million years to get here but according to relativity, no time at all passes for the photon itself.
+Einstein’s equations make time stop at the speed of light, so a matter clock sitting on a photon wouldn’t tick at all.
+Light from the Andromeda galaxy takes 2.5 million years to arrive on earth, but according to relativity, no time at all passes for the light itself.
 It also starts and ends its journey at the same location by length contraction!
 Needless to say, this makes no sense, as how can light move at all if its time stops?
-The obvious conclusion is that matter time doesn’t apply to light.
+The alternative is that matter time doesn’t apply to light.

 Why is the speed of light constant instead of say, the speed of lead?
 What makes light the gold standard of movement?
-The answer lies in the role of light in causality.
+One reason relates to the role of light in causality.
 Imagine a rocket going to a planet at nearly light speed and then returning to earth.
-If the rocket’s speed affected the speed of light, a message sent on the journey to the planet might arrive after one sent on the way back.
-If the rocket exploded after rounding the planet, one might first see the blast then get a message from the crew that all is well, like getting a cheery Facebook message from a person after attending their funeral.
-Relativity keeps the causality given by light messages in the right order.
+If the rocket’s speed altered the speed of light, a message sent on the way to the planet might arrive after one sent coming back.
+If the rocket exploded after rounding the planet, one might first see the blast, then get a message from the crew that all is well, like getting a cheery Facebook message from a person after attending their funeral.
+Relativity keeps the causality implied by light messages in the right order.

 It turns out that if a rocket could leave the earth faster than light, it could in theory go back in time to return before it left.
-As Buckley points out, given faster than light travel, relativity and causality, the universe can support two but not all three at once.
-It can’t go faster than light because that would breach the causality of events we observe.
-It doesn’t happen because light, the constant messenger of causality, never gets it backwards.
+As Buckley points out, given faster than light travel, relativity, and causality, a universe can support two but not all three at once.
+Going faster than light would breach the causality of events we observe, but it doesn’t happen because light, the messenger of causality, never reports events backwards.

 Figure 5.3.
 A rocket passing a space station

-The implications of this are strange indeed.
-Imagine a rocket flying past a space station in orbit (Figure 5.3).
+The implications of this conclusion are strange indeed.
+For example, imagine a rocket flying past a space station in orbit (Figure 5.3).
 It seems impossible that people on the rocket and on the space station both get the same speed of light, but they do!
 If they didn’t, our physics wouldn’t work on Mars.

-But who is really moving – is the rocket going past the space station or is the orbiting space station passing the rocket?
+But who is really moving – is the rocket going past the space station, or is the space station passing the rocket?
 It turns out that it doesn’t matter.
-If the rocket moves, its space and time contract and dilate, or if the space station moves the same applies.
+If the rocket moves, its space and time contract and dilate, and if the space station moves, the same applies.
 Regardless of how the rocket and station move relative to each other, distance and time change just enough to keep the speed of light the same for both.
-For a particle model, this extraordinary finding makes no sense at all.

-Experiments have verified that time and space change as matter moves.
-It seems weird that time and space change with speed but as Einstein said, this is why the universe isn’t weird.
-That the speed of light is constant for all movement is why we appear to live in a “normal” universe.
+This defies common sense, but experiments have verified that time and space really do change as matter moves faster or slower.
+It seems weird, but as Einstein said, this is why our universe isn’t weird.
+Our universe is normal because the speed of light is the same everywhere in it.